chrisminnick/ai-coding-activity/README.md

 In this part, you'll publish your game.

 1. As a team, decide on a way to publish your trivia game.
 For example, you might publish it as a web page, a mobile app, or a voice app.
-Use ChatGPT or Copilot to generate ideas for ways to publish your game.
+Use your AI tool to generate ideas for ways to publish your game.
    - Suggested prompt: `Publish this trivia game.`
    - Notice that the generative AI tool will likely not be able to publish the game.
 Can you figure out how to prompt the tool to simulate publishing the game?
 Or, were the responses from the generative AI tool helpful in figuring out how to publish the game?
 2. Publish your trivia game.